NinetiesPaul/front-end-tasks-api/README.md

 ```
 cp .env.dist .env
 ```
-- Before running the application, set the host address on the .env file which is going to serve the application (the URL you selected when hosting the PHP backend).
+- Before running the application, set the host address on the .env file which is going to be used to serve the backend application.
 For example:
 ```
 REACT_APP_SERVER_HOST=http://localhost:8080
 ```